 Insured and untraced drivers - contact our Personal Injury specialist team

 Our Road Traffic Personal Injury team are experienced in representing motorists, pedestrians, cyclists and motorcyclists who are injured in road traffic accidents with untraced drivers.
-We have extensive experience of representing people and claiming compensation through the Motor Insurance Bureau.
+We have extensive experience representing people and claiming compensation through the Motor Insurance Bureau.

 You can find the new MIB Untraced Drivers Agreement here.